ucan-wg/spec/README.md

 This is useful in several cases, for example:

-1. When delegating all resources, like in a [`my` scheme](#42-owned-resources)
+1. When delegating all resources, like in a [`ucan:my` scheme](#42-owned-resources)
 2. To grant the maximum ability when the current ability semantics may be extended later

 ## 4.2 Owned Resources

-The `my` URI scheme represents ownership over a resource — typically by parenthood — at decision-time (i.e. the validator's "now").
+The `ucan:my` URI scheme represents ownership over a resource — typically by parenthood — at decision-time (i.e. the validator's "now").
 Resources that are created after the UCAN was created MUST be included.
 This higher-order scheme describes delegating some or all ambient authority to another DID.

 The use case of "pairing" two DIDs by delegating all current and future resources is not uncommon when a user would like to use multiple devices as "root" but does not have access to all of them directly at all times.
 An everyday use case for this is a user signing into multiple devices, using them both with full rights.